Meseira/gedit-jshint/README.md

 4. Activate the plugin in the `Gedit Preferences`, go to the `Plugins` tab and check the box next to `JSHint`.

+5. **Optional** To activate the plugin's configuration panel, some GSettings schemas need to be installed.
+Without this step, only [inline configuration][10] is available.
+Install the schemas with the commands:

+    sudo cp org.gnome.gedit.plugins.jshint.gschema.xml /usr/share/glib-2.0/schemas/
+    sudo glib-compile-schemas /usr/share/glib-2.0/schemas/

 Usage
 -----

 When a JavaScript source code file is active, you can check it with `Tools > Check with JSHint` or with the accelerator `Ctrl+J`.
 The results are automatically displayed in the bottom panel.
+See the `Preferences` of the plugin to modify the JSHint options.

 Notes
 -----

-For now, the plugin only checks JavaScript source code with the JSHint default parameters.
-Allowing to modify the options is in the TODO list and will be available soon, hopefully.
-However, [inline configuration][10] can be used to set JSHint options.
+By default, the plugin only checks JavaScript source code with the JSHint default parameters.
+JSHint options can be modified through the `Preferences` panel of the plugin (not all options are available for now, this is a work in progress).
+[Inline configuration][10] can be used to set JSHint options for a specific file.

 License
 -------